geosoft1/tools/wiki/Home.md

 Due to maintenance procedure those sites may be inaccessible.
 You must try later.
 Also check your internet connection and restrictions.

+        bzip2: (stdin) is not a bzip2 file.
+        tar: Child returned status 2
+        tar: Error is not recoverable: exiting now

+If you check the wrong archive you will see this

+        We're sorry -- the Sourceforge site is currently in Disaster Recovery mode.
+Please check back later.

+Also try later, github mentenance :(

         Permission denied (publickey).

 You enter a wrong password.
 Reinstall and check the password.